Last Updated On: enero 6th, 2022 at 10:02AM MST

 Work Values (for all of us):

 Bring the values of “Curiosity, Generosity, and Optimism”

 Be reliable – show up on time ready to learn and work.

-Communicate clearly – respond to calls or emails or text with clarity and in “real time”.
+Communicate clearly – respond to calls, emails, or text with clarity and in “real time”.
 Ask questions and make suggestions when information or tasks aren’t clear or don’t make sense.
 Bring up issues directly with the people concerned.
 Strive to recover from situations where we or others inevitably mess up.

 Engage fully and be capable of the hard physical work – shoveling, raking, weeding, lifting 40 lbs, etc.

 Show some hustle and enthusiasm for getting stuff done! – while running really isn’t necessary, we confess to having little patience for dawdling.
 The “.do” extension for the Terra.do program was intentional!

 Be a keen observer and bring a love of learning.
 We value research, looking up new information and sharing what we learn.

 Look for and communicate ideas to make the operation or particular task more efficient, safe, green, profitable and/or pleasurable (sense of humor is a plus).